gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 cte​t+1​​ = f(x​t​​) − y​t ​​+ (v​t​​ ∗ sin(eψ​t​​) ∗ dt)
 eψ​t+1​​ = eψ​t​​ +​ L​f ​* ​​​v​t​​​​ ∗ δ​t​​ ∗ dt

 The model defines the state of the car N steps ahead of its current state.
 It does this by augmenting its six states with the N*6 future states.
 It also augments the state further by adding the (N-1) control inputs that are used in between the N states.
 The result is a (6N + 2N - 2) state vector.
 For N=10 this will result in a 78 element state vector.
 The state elements corresponding to the time t+1 of this large state vector is related to its previous time t as shown in the kinematic equation above.
+The time interval dt between t+1 and t is the time between actuations.
+## Timestep Length and Elapsed Duration (N & dt)
+The values of N and dt was decided by trial and error.
+I started out with N=10 and t=0.1 sec.
+I then increased N=20 and t=0.1 and the car seemed to be tracking the road very well for the gentle turns and the straights but it became unstable at the big third turn and beyond.
+I also tried to use N=10 and t=0.05 and it caused the car to weave about the center line.
+So I finally settled on N=10 and t=0.1.
 ## Constraints
 The system defining the car has constraints on both the actuator inputs u and the state vector X.
 The constraints on the state vector X is defined exactly by the state equations given above.